zyprex/pic_tailor/README.md

 are not my purpose.
 I'm struggle in learn, forgot, and learn again.

-Search on Internet for long times,  I hardly found online tool that:
+Search on Internet for long times,  I could hardly found online tool that:

 1. Respect user's privacy.
 2. Short loading time
-3. Small memory cost.
+3. Low memory cost.
 4. Simple and intuitive interface.
 5. Ad-free.